1986 South Yemeni parliamentary election

 Parliamentary elections were held in South Yemen between 28 and 30 October 1986, having originally been scheduled for 1983, but later postponed.
-A total of 181 candidates contested the 111 seats.
+A total of 181 candidates contested the 111 seats of the Supreme People's Council.
 Although the country was a one-party state at the time, with the Yemeni Socialist Party as the sole legal party, independents were also able to run as candidates.

 The result was a victory for the Socialist Party, which won 71 seats.
-Voter turnout was reported to be 88.78%.
+Voter turnout was reported to be 89%.

 Electoral system

-The 111 Members of Parliament were elected by plurality in eighty constituencies, with voters having the same number of votes as the number of seats available in their constituency.
+The 111 members of the Supreme People's Council were elected by plurality in eighty constituencies, with voters having the same number of votes as the number of seats available in their constituency.